GarcesSebastian/SpriteForge/README.md

 # SpriteTools - Advanced Sprite Testing Platform

-**SpriteTools** (also known as **TestMySprites**) is a powerful, web-based platform designed for game developers, animators, and digital artists to test, preview, and fine-tune sprite animations in real-time.
+**SpriteTools** is a powerful web platform designed for game developers, animators, and digital artists to test, preview, and fine-tune sprite animations in real-time.
 Built with Next.js, TypeScript, and HTML5 Canvas, it provides an intuitive workspace for sprite sheet analysis and animation testing.

 ## Features